This HTML automatically generated with rman for NEMO

 Description

-AMUSE is the Astrophysical MUltipurpose Software Environment.
-With it, you can simulate many astrophysical systems.
+AMUSE is the Astrophysical MUltipurpose Software Environment, with which you can simulate many types of astrophysical systems.
+Within NEMO we focus on Gravitational Dynamics, as this is the prime focus in NEMO.

 ipython --profile=amuse

-An example is shown below, and within NEMO there the script amuse_convert.py can be used to convert between different snapshot formats, as long as the format is supported by AMUSE.
+An example is shown below, and within NEMO the script amuse_convert.py can be used to convert between different snapshot formats that AMUSE supports.
 See also unsio(3NEMO) for another approach to such snapshot conversion.

 Examples

-Here is an example snippet of AMUSE python code creating a Plummer sphere in nbody units and writing the resulting snapshot as a table, much like mkplummer(1NEMO) ,
+1. Here is an example snippet of AMUSE python code creating a Plummer sphere (see also mkplummer(1NEMO) ), in nbody units and writing the resulting snapshot as an ascii table:

 from amuse.ic.plummer import new_plummer_model